bbauska/JS-svg/README.md

 }
 </pre>

-As you can see, we define the initial noiseX and noiseY coordinates outside the loop, use them to fetch a noiseValue within it, and then before the loop runs again, increment the coordinates by a very small amount.
+<p>As you can see, we define the initial noiseX and noiseY coordinates
+outside the loop, use them to fetch a noiseValue within it, and then before the loop runs again, increment the coordinates by a very small amount.
 This amount we might refer to as the noise speed or rate of change.
-It's important when working with noise that this rate of change is minimal; comparatively large leaps (e.g., by whole numbers) won't yield usable results.
+It's important when working with noise that this rate of change is minimal; comparatively large leaps (e.g., by whole numbers) won't yield usable results.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch5-3">5.3 Into the Noise Matrix</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let's copy our template and set up a new sketch folder called 12-noise- matrix, to show how noise can be used to alter color values within a grid.
-At the top of our sketch.js file, add in the Noise module to our import statement like so:
+<p>Let's copy our template and set up a new sketch folder called 12-noise-
+matrix, to show how noise can be used to alter color values within a grid.
+At the top of our sketch.js file, add in the Noise module to our import statement like so:</p>

 <pre>
 import { SvJs, Gen, Noise } from &apos;../../node_modules/svjs/src/index.js&apos;;
 </pre>

-Next, we're going to shorten the expression that calculates the svgSize (and thus the dimensions of our viewport).
+<p>Next, we're going to shorten the expression that calculates the svgSize
+(and thus the dimensions of our viewport).
 Instead of the ternary operator, we can actually use the Math.min() function, which returns the smallest of two or more values.
 If you remember, all we want to do is set the svgSize to whichever of the window's innerWidth or innerHeight is smallest, and Math.min() does this in the most succinct manner.
-A small tweak to be sure, but one that hints at the many uses of JavaScript's built-in Math module.
+A small tweak to be sure, but one that hints at the many uses of JavaScript's built-in Math module.</p>

 <pre>
 const svgSize = Math.min(window.innerWidth, window.innerHeight);
 </pre>

-I'd recommend applying this tweak to our base template too.
+<p>I'd recommend applying this tweak to our base template too.</p>

 <h2>A Noisy Grid</h2>

-For this composition, we'll be using a familiar technique: we'll be setting up a grid, and this grid will act as our matrix (a matrix is, after all, just a grid of values).
+<p>For this composition, we'll be using a familiar technique: we'll be
+setting up a grid, and this grid will act as our matrix (a matrix is, after all, just a grid of values).
 And the matrix we'll be creating in this sketch will mimic the one from the movie of the same name.
-We'll be populating the grid with ones and zeros, and the color of these digits will be modulated by noise to achieve that cascading, desaturated effect.
+We'll be populating the grid with ones and zeros, and the color of these digits will be modulated by noise to achieve that cascading, desaturated effect.</p>

-Create an instance of the noise class, and then initialize three further variables.
-Two will take care of our noise x and y coordinates, and in the third, we'll store the noise speed that will determine the rate at which we'll increment the noise coordinates.
+<p>Create an instance of the noise class, and then initialize three further
+variables.
+Two will take care of our noise x and y coordinates, and in the third, we'll store the noise speed that will determine the rate at which we'll increment the noise coordinates.</p>

 <pre>
 // <i>Create our noise, the noise x and y co-ordinates, and noise speed.</i>